shiftyp/otel-mcp-server/README.md

 **Note:** For production environments, you should enable Elasticsearch security features and implement proper authentication and encryption.
 The current setup is optimized for development ease of use.

-If you encounter connection issues, check the logs for error details.
-Most connection problems can be resolved by ensuring Elasticsearch security features are properly disabled in your development environment.
+If you encounter connection issues or missing data, check the logs for error details.
+Issues may be related to Elasticsearch security configuration, version incompatibility, or differences in the OpenTelemetry schema.

 ## 🚢 Deployment & Orchestration Notes